The Netherlands are currently co-coordinating ATI Consultative Group 3.

 Doubling support to DRM in partner countries

-The Netherlands is committed to multilateral agreements against tax avoidance to fight the erosion of the tax bases of partner countries.
+The Netherlands are committed to multilateral agreements against tax avoidance to fight the erosion of the tax bases of partner countries.
 To help them protect their tax bases themselves, the Netherlands will continue its technical cooperation with developing countries with respect to taxation.
 It is therefore crucial to increase efforts to build the capacity of tax authorities and finance ministries in partner countries.
 Anti-misuse provisions in treaties will give partner countries the right to deny enterprises treaty benefits if those treaties are abused.
 However, this requires capacity and knowledge.
 The same applies to the exchange of information (EoI).
 The countries concerned often do not have sufficient capacity and knowledge regarding tax audits and transfer pricing.
 The Netherlands are cooperating bilaterally with around a dozen countries to address this shortfall by sharing the knowledge of the experts at the Dutch Tax and Customs Administration and the International Bureau of Fiscal Documentation (IBFD).

 The Ministry of Foreign Affairs also supports the International Monetary Fund, the OECD and programmes of the United Nations that cover many countries.
 Support provided to the African Tax Administration Forum (ATAF) has also contributed to knowledge sharing and knowledge building among African tax authorities.
 The Netherlands joint the World Bank Global Tax Programme that aims, among others, to increase domestic revenue mobilisation by strengthening tax policy and administrative capacity in selected countries in North, Western, and Central Africa and in the Middle East.